Fitch Affirms Central Finance at ‘A+(lka)’; Outlook Stable

 Fitch Ratings – Colombo – 01 Sep 2021: Fitch Ratings (Lanka) Limited has affirmed the National Long-Term Rating of Central Finance Company PLC (CF) at ‘A+(lka)’.
 The Outlook is Stable.

 KEY RATING DRIVERS

-CF’s rating reflects its high-risk appetite, evident from asset quality that is weaker than the sector’s, stemming from its customer segments that are vulnerable to economic and interest rate cycles.
-This is partly mitigated by CF’s healthy capitalisation.
-The rating also captures CF’s established franchise, which is underpinned by a solid market share and a long 62-year operational record in the domestic market.
+CF’s rating reflects the company’s high-risk appetite, evident from asset quality that is weaker than that of the sector.
+This stems from its customer segments, which are vulnerable to economic and interest-rate cycles, and is mitigated by CF’s healthy capitalisation.
+The rating also captures CF’s established franchise, which is underpinned by an acceptable market share and a long 63-year operational record in the domestic market.

-We expect CF to maintain lower leverage ratios than its local peers, underscored by better capitalisation despite pressure from asset-quality deterioration.
-CF’s debt/tangible equity is a relative strength at 1.4x at FYE20, the lowest among peers rated by Fitch (peer median 4.0x).
-CF’s regulatory Tier I capital ratio of 27.7% at FYE20 was the highest among rated peers and also higher than that of the sector’s 11.2%, reflecting better loss-absorption capacity.
+We expect CF’s better-than-peer capitalisation to continue, despite pressure from asset-quality deterioration.
+Leverage, measured by debt/tangible equity, of 1.1x at FYE21 (1QFY22: 1.0x) was the lowest among Fitch-rated FLCs (large peer median: 3.1x), while its regulatory Tier I capital ratio of 32.4% was the highest among rated peers and also above the sector’s 14.3%, reflecting better loss-absorption capacity.

 CF’s better-than-peer financial flexibility reflects its high share of deposits, which increased to 95.6% of total funding in 1QFY22, from 82.6% at FYE20 (FYE21: 94.3%).
 This followed the repayment of most of its long-term borrowings.
 We estimate a marginal decline in this ratio when CF resumes its loan growth, but it should remain better than that of peers.
 CF’s regulatory liquidity thresholds stayed well above the minimum thresholds.